tytydraco/yessleep/out/There_are_two_versions_of_my_childhood_tapes.md

 "No, I'll come too.
 Maybe they'll be angry that we found them."

-"Alex, they kept them in the basement, in an unlocked box.
+"Max, they kept them in the basement, in an unlocked box.
 They wanted us to find them, or at least they didn't mind if we did."

 I wasn't exactly afraid of my parents but of all the things I couldn't remember.